Axway/nightwatch-ats-reporter/README.md

 ## Known issues

 - Uploading screenshots is not working.
-Currently in Nightwatch `0.9.21` results output object does not contain the screenshots file names.
-Reporter is not tested yet with Nightwatch latest version `1.1.12`.
+Currently in _Nightwatch_ `0.9.21` results output object does not contain the screenshots file names.
+- _Nightwatch_ `1.2.4` - suite timestamp is empty, no way to get the start time of the test run.
+Reporter runtime will use current time as test run start.

 ## Copyright